stelzinga/MF/Management_Framework-Appendix.md

 - Many Custom Fields (20 in total) for Venture specific needs

 MMS Tracker Recommended Usage
-- Projects (planned):
+The tracker's main purpose is to help the Manager keep track of what he needs to do.
+The basic version of the Tracker is pre-filled with all required items of the Expanded Profile Tree for 00.Management item all Sub-Goals representing 01.planning, 02.organising all the way to 06.tools.
+Each Sub-Goal has as many rows as there are Deliverables in the Management Framework with each deliverable in column Name.
+Then create as many rows under Sub-Goal = 07.management cycle as there are actions performed by the Manager as per [Management Framework ## Management Cycle]:
+- As many Rows for name = "Meet ..." as there are Meeting
 - Create high-level entries & provide relevant details including default Change Goals.
     - For each Project Deliverable create a Task (helps tracking)
     - Tag planned Months during which it is active with 'x'
     - Update the Gantt Chart to reflect the lifetime of the Project
     - For hard deadlines add them in Details or in End

-- Projects (potential):
+Projects versus Tasks
-    - As above but use Change Goal = prj & Sub-Goal one that reflects it is a potential Goal for next period
-- Routines:
-    - Create as many Routines as the Manager performs
-    - Create  generic Routines for other Staff
-    - Provide as much information in Details as possible
-    - Create Tasks if a Routine spawns of sub-Routines
+In the Tracker, Projects are defined at the start of the year.
+They are what is truly expected to be done, and serve as a key inout to Performance Management of individuals as well as the Venture.
+Projects also follow a more formalised Project Management approach.
+Tasks, on the other hand, are used for work to be done that materialises throughout the year, often spawn of from a Routine, and which needs more formal tracking as if it were a Project.

 Meetings with direct reports
 A direct report is a Staff who reports to the Manager.
 The Tracker can help staging such meetings:
 - Filter on: Group the Staff is part of (incl "_all" ) and on Staff = "_all" or Staff name or if set up, use Tag = "contains name of Staff"
 - Run through all Routines and Projects applicable to the Staff
 - Update existing items' Status, add Notes and/or Tasks or update the Status of existing Tasks.
-- Add new Routines and Projects if relevant
+- Add new Routines, Projects and Tasks if relevant.

 ### MSS Reporting
 MSS has built-in capabilities for *Reporting* using Pivot Tables.
 There are many different options for reporting.